Kiritimati: Transport

-Cassidy International Airport is located just north of Banana and North East Point.
+Cassidy International Airport (CXI) is located just north of Banana and North East Point.
 It has a paved runway with a length of 6900 ft and was for some time the only airport in Kiribati to serve the Americas, via an Air Pacific (now Fiji Airways) flight to Honolulu, Hawaii.
-American Te Mauri Travel offers weekly charter flights from Honolulu.
+Te Mauri Travel no longer offers weekly charter flights from Honolulu.